 - The same options were available for dyeing the wool or cotton, which could be achieved at home using dyes such as cochineal and indigo.

 - Traditional red colouring includes kermes and cochineal, both of which are pigments made by crushing masses of tiny insects.

 - The most common animal dye was cochineal, a crimson colour which came from cactus eating insects, of which 17,000 were needed to produce one single ounce of dye.

 - 1.2A dye similar to cochineal made from the oak kermes insect (see kermes).

-- 2 (cochineal insect) the scale insect that is used for cochineal, native to Mexico and formerly widely cultivated on cacti.
+- 2 (cochineal insect) The scale insect that is used for cochineal, native to Mexico and formerly widely cultivated on cacti.

-Dactylopius coccus, family Dactylopiidae, suborder Homoptera
+- Dactylopius coccus, family Dactylopiidae, suborder Homoptera

 - The brightly-coloured snack contains a red dye processed from the dried body of the female cochineal insect, collected in central America.